JByrd-SNHU/JByrd-SNHU.github.io/README.md

 #### Why I Chose This Artifact to Display My Skills with Databases

+For this development phase, I chose the "RGB LED Cube Control Software" to showcase substantial advancements in database integration, underlining my proficiency in crafting full-stack applications.
+The introduction of the sqliteCRUDModule class marked a significant stride, focusing on implementing CRUD (Create, Read, Update, Delete) operations and showcasing a commitment to modular and organized code.
+The creation of the
+"RGB_LED_CCS_DB.db" database, including the "cubePatterns" table, illustrated a deliberate approach to structured data storage, aligning with the principles of CRUD.
+The decision to pivot from MongoDB to SQLite, which I will speak to in further detail below, underscored a pragmatic problem-solving approach, emphasizing adaptability and decision-making skills.
+In essence, this artifact selection highlights my dedication to mastering comprehensive database integration, particularly emphasizing CRUD functionality, and illustrates my ability to interface with databases and integrate them seamlessly into full-stack applications within the realm of software development.

 #### The Modifications I Made to the RGB LED Cube Control Software in this Phase of Development

 ### Enhancement Three Video